kuennethgroup/sem_predictor/README.md

 [🌐 **Live App Link**](https://sem-predictor.streamlit.app/)

 This Streamlit tool enables fast, ML-based analysis of BSE images from Cr-Si alloys developed as part of a Master's thesis.
-It detects different phases and elements, calculates error margins, and allows CSV data export.
+It calculates different phases and allows CSV data export.

 ---

 ## 🚀 Features

 - 🌍 Multilingual interface (German/English)
-- 🖼️ Analysis and visualization of phase fractions in BSE images
+- 🖼️ Analysis of phase fractions in BSE images (Cr-Si-Alloys)
 - ⚙️ Selection and comparison of different ML models (ResNet50)
 - 📁 Upload of images (PNG, JPG, TIFF, BMP)
 - 📊 Batch analysis of multiple images with error estimation